SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotelineinfo.md

 ## double DeliveredQuantity

-How many units have been delivered | updated by the ERP system.
+How many units have been delivered or updated by the ERP system.

 ## int Rank